rymohr/dekupage/README.md

 ```

 If you're using webpack you can use the `loadActions` helper to automatically
 load all of the actions within a directory.
-The action name will be the name
+The action name will be equal to
-of the file (eg `addTodo`) and the action type will be the snake-cased version
+the name of the file (eg `addTodo`) and the action type will be the snake-cased
-of the file (eg `ADD_TODO`).
+version of the file (eg `ADD_TODO`).

 ```js
 // actions/index.js